pogjameschamp/Pixel-Place/README.md

 TO DO:
 easy:
-[] Add auth with firebase
+[X] Add auth with firebase
-[] Add Wrapper so that you can only add pixel if logged in [] add small square next to input to show colour
+[X] Add Wrapper so that you can only add pixel if logged in [X] add small square next to input to show colour
 [] Fix styling of input
 hard:
 [] Add hover feature on pixel to see who placed it and when

+- Change add pixel to database
+    - incorporate the firebase userid
+- Retrieval should be the same
+- change initialize grid to incorporate hovercards